top of page

 MISSION STATEMENT

-Our lab investigates the microbial and biogeochemical processes that govern how terrestrial ecosystems exchange carbon, nutrients, and reactive trace gases with the atmosphere.
-We are particularly interested in how soil microorganisms drive nitrogen transformations at the soil-atmosphere interface, from the enzymatic production of nitric oxide and nitrogen dioxide to the biogeochemical feedbacks that scale these processes to ecosystem and global levels.
+Our lab investigates the microbial and biogeochemical processes that govern how ecosystems cycle carbon and nutrients.
+We are particularly interested in how soil microorganisms drive nitrogen transformations at the soil-atmosphere interface, from the enzymatic production of reactive trace gases to the biogeochemical feedbacks that scale these processes to ecosystem and global levels.

-Our work spans natural and managed landscapes, and is motivated by a fundamental question: how will accelerating global change alter the biogeochemical cycles that underpin ecosystem function and atmospheric chemistry?
-To answer this, we combine replicated field experiments, controlled laboratory incubations, and microcosm approaches with techniques drawn from molecular microbiology, stable isotope biogeochemistry, and atmospheric analytical chemistry.
+Our work spans natural and managed landscapes, and is motivated by a fundamental question: how will accelerating anthropogenic influences alter the biogeochemical cycles that underpin ecosystem function and atmospheric chemistry?
+To answer this, we combine replicated field experiments, controlled laboratory incubations, and microcosm approaches with techniques drawn from molecular microbiology, stable isotope biogeochemistry, and analytical chemistry.

 LAB OPENINGS